BrokenShards/MiInput/readme.md

 - Design a simple GUI application for creating/modifying action sets.

 ## Changelog

+### Version 0.5.1
+- Now the xml documentation is built with the binary and is included in releases.

 ### Version 0.5.0
 - Dependencies have been updated and are now included as binary files rather than as git submodules.
 Dependency source is now clearly shown in the readme.